Did you know you can turn leftover mashed potatoes into fun gluten free donuts? They’re so simple and a family-favorite!

 So instead, we’re doing donuts on Fridays… Dunkin’ Donuts to be exact.

-Overall, it’s going well.
-There are only two problems — donuts don’t leave me fueled up the way bagels did before I go to BodyPump on Fridays and if we ever wanted to bring Dad along for a visit, THERE ARE NO GLUTEN FREE DONUTS AT DUNKIN’ DONUTS.
+There’s only one problem (and it was a problem with Panera Fridays as well).
+If we ever wanted to bring Dad along for a visit, THERE ARE NO GLUTEN FREE DONUTS AT DUNKIN’ DONUTS.

-Clearly, it’s me making the realization that there aren’t enough gluten free, pre-workout donuts in the world.
+This whole thing has made me realize that there aren’t enough gluten free donut recipes in the world.

 And lemme tell ya… these are SO good.
 Seriously.
 I had no idea how they’d turn out but I loved them!
 And my family loved them as well.

 I probably won’t be taking my own donuts into Dunkin’ on Fridays, let’s be honest.
 But I WILL be making these again and again.
 Who knows.
-Maybe it’s time for even more change and homemade donuts can find their way into our weekly as their own new tradition.
+Maybe it’s time for even more change and homemade more gluten free donut recipes can find their way into our week as their own new tradition.

 - Yield: 6 donuts